YuriDevAT/YuriDevAT/README.md

 </p>
 <br />

-<p>Enthusiastic Software Engineer since 2020 using ReactJS, Angular and Java Spring Boot. a11y minded.
+<p align="center">Enthusiastic selftaught frontend developer since 2020 using ReactJS. a11y minded.
 Scrum & Agile inspired.</p>
+<p>I am a mentor by 💙 helping people who are in the same situation like I was not long ago to get into tech too.
+Therefore, I am creating a <a href="https://yuridevat.mailchimpsites.com/">learning website</a> for totally beginners, portfolio creators and job-seekers where I am sharing my tips and suggestions.</p>
 <br />

 <h2 align="center">My favorite projects 💻</h2>